 This flag has no effect in training mode.

 Simulate binary options for training and testing.
 In this mode the trade profit is not proportional to the price difference between entry and exit, but determined by the WinPayout or LossPayout of the selected asset.
 The stake can be set with the Margin variable for the backtest (live trading might require setting the stake with the Lots variable or with an order comment, dependent on the broker).
 Rollover and commission are ignored for binary trades.
 Spread is 0 by default in binary mode, but can be set to a nonzero value for simulating an additional disadvantage.
 The trade time can be set through ExitTime.
 Stop loss and profit targets are normally not set for binary trades, but can be used for betting on negative or positive excursions in special binary modes.
 Hedging should be enabled by Hedge = 2 for preventing the premature close of opposite trades.

-Observe NFA Compliance Rule 2-43(b); often required for US based accounts or US based brokers (such as IB).
+Apply a technical workaround for NFA Compliance Rule 2-43(b); often required for US based accounts or US based brokers such as IB.
 Do not place a "safety net" hard stop loss limit when sending the trade to the broker (this does not affect the Stop parameter that is handled by software).
 Do not close broker positions, open a new position in opposite direction instead; do not hedge broker positions,